 - Prevention includes avoiding risk behaviors.
 Hepatitis B and human papillomavirus (HPV) vaccines are protective, but no vaccines exist for other STIs.
 Truvada is effective in preventing HIV transmission.

-Sexually transmitted infections (STIs) generally occur when individuals engage in unprotected sexual activity with an infected sex partner.
+STIs generally occur when individuals engage in unprotected sexual activity with an infected sex partner.
 The most common STIs are gonorrhea, chlamydial urethritis, syphilis, chancroid, and herpes simplex virus (HSV).
 Hepatitis B and C, HPV, and HIV infections may also occur.

 STIs are common worldwide (including in industrialized countries), with the highest incidence of HIV occurring in sub-Saharan Africa.